lostisland/faraday/docs/adapters/index.md

 ---
-layout: page
+layout: documentation
 title: "Adapters"
 permalink: /adapters
 ---

-Adapters are what performs the HTTP Request in the background.
-They receive a `Faraday::Request` and make the actual call, returning a `Faraday::Response`.
-Faraday allows you to change the adapter at any time through the configuration block.
+The Faraday Adapter interface determines how a Faraday request is turned into a Faraday response object.
+Adapters are typically implemented with common Ruby HTTP clients, but can have custom implementations.
+Adapters can be configured either globally or per Faraday Connection through the configuration block.

 {: .mt-60}
-## Supported adapters
+## Built-in adapters

-Faraday supports these adapters out of the box:
+Faraday includes these adapters (but not the HTTP client libraries):

 * [Net::HTTP][net_http] _(this is the default adapter)_
 * [Net::HTTP::Persistent][persistent]